Ayaanakkalkot/Task-saas-companies-scraper/README.md

 ## Project Overview

-This scraper is designed for the **Data Engineering Intern Task** at Zintlr.
-It extracts structured data from SaaS company listings and individual company profiles, handling pagination, missing data, and anti-bot measures gracefully.
+I have build a web scraper based on the task i have been assigned this inclueds perfectly scarping of 100 companies which handles pagination, missing values and also anit bots mechanism.

 ## Features